sokomishalov/memeory/README.md

 - [vk](https://vk.com)
 - [ifunny](https://ifunny.co)

-After fetching and parsing memes are ready to be stored in db.
+After fetching and parsing memes are ready to be stored in the database.
 MongoDB is current storage of all information so far.

 ### Client side